caplena/knowledge-base/docs/04-02-Limits-and-Warnings.md

 3. At most 30 Characters for the Category Name

 ## User limits
-Your plan may limit the number of users your organization can have, upgrade your subscription to increase the number of possible users: [https://caplena.com/app/account/subscription](https://caplena.com/app/account/subscription).
+Your plan may limit the number of users your organization can have, upgrade your [subscription](https://caplena.com/app/account/subscription) to increase the number of possible users.